 - Craigslist - Generally your best bet for used bikes, if you want to confine your search to the local area.
 At any given time they have about 250 BMWs listed in the greater Seattle area.
 If you want to cast a wider net, Cycle Trader and Ebay are the standard sources.

-- Wunderlich Rallies Calendar provides a long list of upcoming rallies.
-Similar services are provided by the calendar pages at the BMWMOA and the RA.
+- A long list of upcoming rallies can be found on the calendar pages at the BMWMOA and the RA.